empira/PDFsharp-test/README.md

 # PDFsharp-test

-A .NET library for processing PDF (Just a test)
+A .NET library for processing PDF

 This is not PDFsharp!
 Just a test repository to try out working with GitHub.